APPLYING

 Where will I find housing?

 Throughout the program, participants are encouraged to find their own housing arrangements (online resources such as airbnb.com or 4stay.com may be of help).
+University will be also providing some additional options to the selected candidates.

 Note that since the internship location in the second part of the program may be different from Washington DC, we strongly recommend two separate leases rather than entering an eight-month lease from the start of the program.